arantzazuLarrainzar/movie_score_pipeline/README.md

 	marketing_spend_usd: 100000000.0
 	domestic_box_office_gross: 292576195.0

-Enter the option you want execute, (a) update the database, (b) query the information of a movie or (c) close the application: b
+Enter the option you want to execute:
+   (a) update the database with the data supplied by all the providers (b) update the database with the data given by one supplier (c) query the information of a movie
+   (d) close the application
+c
 Introduce the title of the movie: Toy Story 2 Introduce the release year of the movie: 1999
 The film is not in the database

-Enter the option you want execute, (a) update the database, (b) query the information of a movie or (c) close the application: c
+Enter the option you want to execute:
+   (a) update the database with the data supplied by all the providers (b) update the database with the data given by one supplier (c) query the information of a movie
+   (d) close the application
+d
-The application is turning off.
+The application will shut down.
 ```

 ## Roadmap